Superconductivity, generalized random phase approximation and linear scaling methods

 In this way the grand potential $\Omega_0$ has been conveniently expressed in terms of the single-particle BdG Hamiltonian $H_0$.
-As a consequence, Eqs.~\eqref{eq:omega_deriv_1},~\eqref{eq:omega_deriv_2} and~\eqref{eq:Omega_0_BdG} together give
+As a consequence, \eqref{eq:omega_deriv_1},~\eqref{eq:omega_deriv_2} and~\eqref{eq:Omega_0_BdG} together give

-Thus, it is clear that it is possible to express these expectation values in terms of the matrix elements of the single-particle operator $P = (e^{\beta H_0}+1)^{-1}$.
-The eigenvalues of $P$ are the occupation numbers of the eigenstates of the BdG Hamiltonian, which in the fermionic case are numbers $0 \leq p_i \leq 1$.
-One can express this fact by the inequalities $0 \leq P \leq 1$, which means that $0 \leq \ev{P}{\psi} \leq 1$ for any normalized single-particle state $\ket{\psi}$.
-Moreover, $P$ is constrained by the particle-hole symmetry of $H_0$, Eq.~\eqref{eq:particle_hole_1}, which leads to
+Thus, it is clearly possible to express these expectation values in terms of the matrix elements of the single-particle operator $P = (e^{\beta H_0}+1)^{-1}$.
+The eigenvalues $p_i$ of $P$ are the occupation numbers of the eigenstates of the BdG Hamiltonian, which in the fermionic case satisfy the inequalities $0 \leq p_i \leq 1$.
+One can equivalently express this condition as the matrix inequalities $0 \leq P \leq 1$, meaning that $0 \leq \ev{P}{\psi} \leq 1$ for any normalized single-particle state $\ket{\psi}$.
+Moreover, $P$ is constrained by the particle-hole symmetry of $H_0$~\eqref{eq:particle_hole_1}, which leads to

 Together with $P = P^{\dagger}$ this implies